DIY Witchcraft: 18+ Magick Tools You Can Make Instead of Buy

-When we log on to FaceBook and Pinterest, we see all kinds of glittery altars and magick tools.
+When we log on to FaceBook, Pinterest, Instagram and TikTok, we’re met with all kinds of glittery altars and magick tools.
 And we wonder – how can we attain these pretty magick tools and supplies?
 Many of us don’t have hundreds of dollars to spend on an altar and magick tools.
 So here, I’ll show you my favorite methods of DIY witchcraft and you’ll see how easy and powerful making your own supplies can be.

 DIY Witchcraft: Homemade and Natural Magick Tools